 If staff see a pupil with one of the above they are to remind the pupil that phones should be handed in to the school office each morning and collected at the end of the day.
-The member of staff should accompany the
+The member of staff should accompany the child to the school office to give in their device.
+Other electronic devices should not be brought into school.
+If these devices are seen in school, staff will take them and keep them safe until the end of the day when they will be returned to parents/carers.
+A repeat appearance would lead to consequences being put in place.
 If a pupil refuses, this will lead to intervention from SLT and a consequence.